NYCDOB/Facades/Draft2.md

 #### GEOGRAPHIC INFORMATION SYSTEMS
 DOB is currently using GIS tools that allow users to create interactive queries and analyze spatial information from maps.
 Using GIS, DOB inspection staff can aggregate various datasets, historic maps, and field reports.
 The results can be used to develop risk profiles for specific buildings and identify mitigation strategies.
 DOB will also be able to publish web-based GIS maps which can be viewed by other agencies and the general public.

-#### LIGHT DETECTION AND RANGING (LIDAR)
-LIDAR uses laser light to scan and map distances for surfaces.
-DOB is currently experimenting with truck mounted mobile light detection and ranging (LIDAR) systems, which can scan façade surfaces with a high degree of accuracy.
-The data collected from these scans can be used to assess hazardous conditions, and to compare against previous inspection.

-#### RISK ASSESSMENT
-DOB is researching a wide range of indicators which could potentially be used to predict façade incidents, accidents, and major defects.
-Statistical and GIS models are being used to evaluate façade risk associated with factors such as building age, construction materials, and geographic location.
-DOB is developing specialized GIS tools to assist the Facades Unit with assessing conditions, analyzing hazards, and determining risks associated with façades.
-These tools will also aggregate spatial information from across city agencies, in order to provide deeper insights into the various physical and environmental issues which affect façade conditions.

 <br/><img align="left" src="https://raw.githubusercontent.com/NYCDOB/Facades/gh-pages/images/Facades_Tool.png">